jimboharrison/TemboTechTest-ApplicationService-Private/log.md

         2. Minimum payment amount
     3. IsVerified check before proceeding to process user
     4. Include domain events at each major step
+2. Abstract the call to AdministrationService a service that returns a common type so that it can easily be swapped out if required